-Dr. Li is presently an Associate Professor in the Department of Electrical Engineering and Computer Science (EECS) at The University of Tennessee.
-He is one of the core faculty members of the NSF Engineering Research Center, CURENT, recently funded by NSF at $18.5 million in 5 years.
-He is presently serving as the Education Program Director and a Subtask Lead of CURENT.
-He is also a part-time researcher at the Oak Ridge National Laboratory (ORNL).
-His current interests include renewable energy integration, distributed energy resources, energy markets, reactive power, demand response, and power system computational methods.
+Dr. Li is presently the James W. McConnell Professor in the Department of Electrical Engineering and Computer Science (EECS) at The University of Tennessee.
+He also serves as the UT Campus Director for CURENT, an NSF/DOE Engineering Research Center.
+He is also an adjunct researcher at the Oak Ridge National Laboratory (ORNL).
+His current research interests include renewable energy integration, demand response, distributed energy resources, energy markets, reactive power, power system computing and synchrophasor-based technologies.

 Professor Li had worked at ABB Electrical System Consulting (ESC), a.k.a.
 ABB Consulting, in Raleigh, NC, from February 2001 to August 2005 as a Senior Engineer and then a Principal Engineer before joining UT.
 During his employment at ABB, he has been significantly involved first in power distribution systems and then in power market analysis, particularly in GridView related R&D and consulting service for power generation and transmission companies.
 He had also worked as a part-time engineer at Electrical Distribution Design (EDD) Inc., Blacksburg, VA from 1998 to 2000 and an engineer intern at NARI (China) in 1997.
 He is a registered Professional Engineer (P.E.) in the state of North Carolina.

-Dr. Li is a member of the NSF Engineering Research Center – CURENT.
+Dr. Li is a member of the NSF/DOE Engineering Research Center – CURENT.